 ADHD statistics and knowledge change as medical science continues to study these neurodevelopmental disorders.
 Additionally, ADHD is often overlooked as a pure behavior issue and due to limited access to healthcare in certain regions, some children remain undiagnosed and untreated.

 ADD vs ADHD

 Attention Deficit Disorder doesn’t drastically differ from Attention Deficit Hyperactivity Disorder.
-The only clinical difference being the change in energy levels.
+The only clinical difference is the change in energy levels.
 As medical science progresses, these two conditions are becoming rapidly synonymous.
 Currently, ADD is considered an incorrect term.
 The correct term for the fusion of the two is Inattentive ADHD.
-The treatment for the two differs only slightly and require a medical diagnosis for treatment.
+The treatment for the two differs only slightly and requires a medical diagnosis for treatment.

 ADHD vs Autism

 On the surface signs of ADHD and autism are similar.
 They both result in low attention spans, impulse control issues, learning disabilities, and a hard time building and maintaining relationships.
 Typically, the differences are nuanced.
 For example, ADHD signs in a child will include enjoying activities that require little to no focus for them.
 Whereas a child with autism simply prefers to focus on things that interest them.